 - Place - The layout of the city centre looking at its design, identity and diversity of local activities.

-The benefits of Purple Flag can be:
+The benefits of Purple Flag:

 - a raised profile and improved public image;

 - increased visitors;

 - increased expenditure;